 Frontpoint offers full home automation.
 You can automate your lights, small appliances, locks, thermostats, and you can even use your voice to control the system.
 On top of that, they offer a smart doorbell and the ability to create rules using a schedule or your location through geofencing.
 If you want to use your voice to control your Frontpoint smart home, you can use Alexa or Google Home.
 Frontpoint also works with some third-party devices like the August Smart Lock Pro, which works with Frontpoint’s Ultimate Plan.
 However, use of August requires that you have an August Connect or August Doorbell Cam acting as a Wi-Fi bridge.
 (Though the August Video Doorbell will not work with your Frontpoint system).

-SimpliSafe offers some automation.
-SimpliSafe 2 and 3 both connect to the Nest Thermostat through Works with Nest, the SimpliCam indoor security camera, Video Doorbell Pro, and August Locks including the original and Pro versions.
-However, Nest and August integrations are only available to customers who are subscribed to the Interactive tier.
-SimpliSafe 3 also works with Amazon Alexa devices and Google Assistant and they plan to add an outdoor camera.
+SimpliSafe also offers some automation.
+SimpliSafe 2 and 3 both connect to the Nest Thermostat through Works with Nest and August Locks including the original and Pro versions.
+However, Nest and August integrations are only available to customers who are subscribed to the Interactive Plan.
+SimpliSafe 3 also works with Amazon Alexa devices and Google Assistant.
 While SimpliSafe is headed in the right direction regarding integrations, you still can’t automate devices in the traditional sense using rules or scenes.

 Protect America also has a limited home automation offer.
 Through Protect America you can automate small appliances, smart thermostats, and locks, that’s it.
 You can, however, add third-party devices.
 Protect America works with Amazon Alexa.
 With it, you can arm and disarm your security system using your voice.
 Protect America also works with the August Smart Lock Pro and they recommend the GoControl Z-Wave and Alarm.com Smart Thermostats.